PanayotCankov/NativeScript-AsyncAwait/README.md

 (Sept 2016)

-Async/awayt down compiling to ES5 was recently merged in TypeScript master, and is now available within the TypeScript @next version.
+Async/await down compiling to ES5 was recently merged in TypeScript master, and is now available within the TypeScript @next version.

 It comes with some nifty polyfils, but other than that it is pretty straight forward.

+### Make an app
 To use in {N} app, just make your new TypeScript enabled app:
 ```
 tns create IssuesList --template typescript